LTUC/amman-dotnet-401d2/Curriculum/Class26/Readme.md

-# Class 26: Intro to Identity
+# Class 26: Intro to MVC

 ## Learning Objectives
 1. Students will be introduced to Azure Dev Ops Project Management Tool